paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

   UnityEngine.Analytics.Analytics.CustomEvent("ERROR", ToDictionary(contents));
 ```

 For a second step, you have a choice.
-Log only to your target or add to the logging so that it goes to multiple sources.
+Log only to your target or add to the logging so it goes to multiple sources.

 ```c#
 if (UnityEngine.Analytics.Analytics.enabled) {